Pseudo-Hamiltonian neural networks for learning partial differential equations: Introduction

-In \cite{Eidnes2023pseudo}, we proposed pseudo-Hamiltonian neural networks (PHNN), which are models for learning a formulation that allows for damping of the Hamiltonian and external forces acting on the system.
-In addition, we allow for the Hamiltonian system to be non-canonical, and thus consider the formulation
+In \cite{Eidnes2023pseudo}, we proposed pseudo-Hamiltonian neural networks (PHNN).
+These can learn what we call pseudo-Hamiltonian systems, which generalizes Hamiltonian systems first to any invariant-preserving system and further allows for dissipation and external forces acting on the system.
+Thus we consider the formulation